dimfeld/perceive/README.md

 - Supports multiple sources at once
 - All indexing happens locally -- no need to send your data to someone else's server

+## Adding Sources

+The browser history and bookmark source types use the Chromium browser directory as the location.
+For Brave Browser on macOS this is ` ~/Library/Application\ Support/BraveSoftware/Brave-Browser/Default`.
+Other Chromium-based browsers will have similar locations.

 ## Future Features

 - Bookmark management